GAMELAN in brief

 Gamelan originates from Indonesia.
 There are many types of gamelan, but the most famous being Javanese, Balinese and Sundanese styles of gamelan music.
 Many countries in South East Asia, like Malaysia, Thailand, Cambodia and Vietnam, also have similar types of these "gong-chime" instruments.

 In Dec 2021, UNESCO officially recognises gamelan as the 12th intangible cultural heritage from Indonesia, after wayang, keris, batik, batik education and training, angklung, saman dance, noken, three traditional dance genres of Bali, the art of phinisi shipbuilding, pencak silat and pantun.

 "Gamelan" comes from the Indonesian word, "Gamel" meaning "to strike".
-Hence, Gamelan refers to the whole ensemble of percussion instruments (made of bronze and wood) consisting of the metallphone family such as cempres, gangsa, jegog, saron, demung, gender and slenthem, to gongs and drums, as well as stringed instruments such as the rebab and zither and wind instruments (known as 'suling').
+Hence, Gamelan refers to the whole ensemble of percussive instruments, that are hand crafted from bronze and wood, consisting of metallophones such as cempres, gangsa, jegog, saron, demung, gender and slenthem; different sizes of gongs and drums, as well as stringed instruments such as the rebab and zither and wind instruments (known as 'suling').
 A gamelan ensemble can consist of a small group of 4-5 people to over 30 musicians.